๐ŸŒ‹Physical Geology

 Mid-Ocean Ridges

-• Underwater mountain systems formed where oceanic plates separate—the longest mountain chains on Earth, totaling over 65,000 km
+• Underwater mountain systems formed where oceanic plates separate.
+These are the longest mountain chains on Earth, totaling over 65,000 km.
+The Mid-Atlantic Ridge is the most well-known example.

-• Seafloor spreading occurs here as basaltic magma erupts, cools, and adds new oceanic crust symmetrically on both sides of the ridge
+• Seafloor spreading occurs here as basaltic magma erupts, cools, and adds new oceanic crust symmetrically on both sides of the ridge.
+This is why oceanic crust gets progressively older the farther you move from the ridge.

-• Shallow-focus earthquakes and high heat flow characterize these zones, making them key evidence for plate tectonic theory
+• Shallow-focus earthquakes and high heat flow characterize these zones.
+Paired with magnetic striping in the seafloor, these ridges provided some of the strongest early evidence for plate tectonic theory.

 Rift Valleys

-• East African Rift represents an active example where Africa is slowly splitting into two separate plates—the Somali and Nubian plates
+• The East African Rift is an active example where Africa is slowly splitting into two separate plates: the Somali and Nubian plates.

-• Early-stage ocean formation—if rifting continues, the valley floods and eventually becomes a new ocean basin, as happened with the Red Sea
+• Rift valleys represent early-stage ocean formation.
+If rifting continues, the valley floods and eventually becomes a new ocean basin.
+The Red Sea is a rift that has already progressed to this stage.

 Convergent Boundaries: Where Plates Collide